-- Total issuance divided by the number of years during which the securities were issued. - 1 For the period 1970-1982, see Hu ("Secondary Market," 15). - 2 For the period 1975-1979, see Federal Home Loan Mortgage Corporation (Secondary Market in Residential Mortgages, 50). - For the period 1981-1985, see Sullivan, Miller, and Kiggins ("Mortgage-Backed Bonds," 159). - 4 For the period 1983-1992, this includes the issuance of REMIC and non-REMIC type CMOs; see Kuhn ("Pass up CMO Pass-Throughs," 23-24). - For the period 1975-1984, this number includes both public and private securities issued; see Fisk, Walrath, and Robinson, ("Mortgage Securities Open the Door to Many New Financing Techniques," 40). - 6 For the period 1970-1973, see Ganis ("All about the GNMA Mortgage-Backed Securities Market," 57).
+Total issuance divided by the number of years during which the securities were issued.
+1 For the period 1970-1982, see Hu ("Secondary Market," 15).

+- 2 For the period 1975-1979, see Federal Home Loan Mortgage Corporation - (Secondary Market in Residential Mortgages, 50). - 3 For the period 1981-1985, see Sullivan, Miller, and Kiggins ("Mortgage-Backed Bonds," 159). - 4 For the period 1983-1992, this includes the issuance of REMIC and non-REMIC type CMOs; see Kuhn ("Pass up CMO Pass-Throughs," 23-24). - 5 For the period 1975-1984, this number includes both public and private securities issued; see Fisk, Walrath, and Robinson, ("Mortgage Securities Open the Door to Many New Financing Techniques," 40). - 6 For the period 1970-1973, see Ganis ("All about the GNMA Mortgage-Backed Securities Market," 57).

 and offered protections from both credit and prepayment risks.
-The business press echoed GNMA officials' description of the similarities between agency MBBs and bonds: "Like normal bonds, the new securities will pay interest rates at regular intervals (semiannually) and the principal on the maturity date."

-While both mortgage-type and bond-type MBS were backed by a federal government repayment guarantee, the bond-type MBS was structured in a way that made the issuing agencies responsible for bearing prepayment risk.
+The business press echoed GNMA officials' description of the similarities between agency MBBs and bonds: "Like normal bonds, the new securities will pay interest rates at regular intervals (semiannually) and the principal on the maturity date."84 structured in a way that made the issuing agencies responsible for bearing prepayment risk.
 The investors were protected against this risk unless the agency issuing the security defaulted.
 By contrast, pass-through certificates transferred the prepayment risk to investors, which meant that the government guarantee in pass-through certificates only covered credit risk (the risk that a mortgage would default), in which case the government would repay the principal of the mortgage.